gopasspw/gopass/docs/features.md

 ### JSON API

 `gopass-jsonapi` enables communication with gopass via JSON messages.
 This is particularly useful for browser plugins like [gopassbridge](https://github.com/gopasspw/gopassbridge) running gopass as native app.
 More details can be found in [docs/jsonapi.md](./jsonapi.md).

+### Safecontent

+Gopass can limit display of certain *unsafe* fields in secrets.
+By default no fields are obstructed, but if the `safecontent` config option is set to `true` the `Password` field is obstructed.
+Also the special `Unsafe-Keys` key is evaluated.
+It expectes a comma separated list of keys that will be obstructed when printing the secret.